MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 #### Controlled operations

 Q# makes it extremely easy to condition the run of an operation upon one or multiple control qubits.
-In general, we merely preface the call with `Controlled`, and the operation arguments change as:
+In general, the call is merely prefaced with `Controlled`, and the operation arguments change as:

  `Op(<normal args>)` $\to$ `Controlled Op([<control qubits>], (<normal args>))`.

 Note that the control qubits must be provided as an array, even if it is a single qubit.

-After the `H`, we see that the next gates are the `R1` gates acting on the first qubit (and controlled by the second/third):
+After the `H`, the next gates are the `R1` gates acting on the first qubit (and controlled by the second/third):

 <br/>
 <img src="./media/qft_firstqubit.PNG" alt="Circuit diagram for three qubit QFT through first qubit" width="310">

-We call these with
+You can call these with:

 ```qsharp
             Controlled R1([qs[1]], (PI()/2.0, qs[0]));
             Controlled R1([qs[2]], (PI()/4.0, qs[0]));
 ```

-Note that we use the [`PI()`](xref:Microsoft.Quantum.Math.PI) function from the [`Microsoft.Quantum.Math`](xref:Microsoft.Quantum.Math) namespace to define the rotations in terms of pi radians.
+Note that the [`PI()`](xref:Microsoft.Quantum.Math.PI) function from the [`Microsoft.Quantum.Math`](xref:Microsoft.Quantum.Math) namespace is used to define the rotations in terms of pi radians.
-Additionally, we divide by a `Double` (for example, `2.0`) because dividing by an integer `2` would throw a type error.
+Additionally, the codes divides by a `Double` (for example, `2.0`) because dividing by an integer `2` would throw a type error.

 > [!TIP]
 > `R1(π/2)` and `R1(π/4)` are equivalent to the `S` and `T` operations (also in `Microsoft.Quantum.Intrinsic`).